pixincreate/EnSecacy/README.md

 - Download and Run the EnSecacy.exe script within the DOWNLOADED folder itself, else it will not work.
 Everything else has been elaborated in EnSecacy.exe itself in detail.

-## Known Issue with MIUI 12 Android 10
+## Known Issue with MIUI 12 Android 10:
 - Disabling, Uninstalling system Apps like fashion gallery is not possible.
 (You'll get ```FAILURE[-1000]``` )
 - Xiaomi has messed up with ADB.
 - Changed some package names.

+## Join hands:
+If you've any idea or willing to develop and improve ADlessUI(MIUI without Ads) community, join EnSecacy today..:)

 ## About Me:
 I'm Pavana Narayana Bhat, a coder, and a YouTuber running PiXinCreate on YouTube.